Keynote speech delivered at The Abolition of War conference

 Conflicts would certainly not cease—if even just two people are living together, say husband and wife, there will be conflicts—but when this revolution takes hold, the idea of using a war to resolve differences would at first be forbidden by law, then by custom, and in time it would become unthinkable.

 The engine that can propel such a stunning change in worldview, I argue, is a campaign to end war.

-The first way such a campaign would fuel a nonviolence worldview shift is that it would be above all an awareness movement.
+The first way such a campaign would fuel a nonviolence worldview shift is that it would be above all an education movement, an awareness movement.
 It tells all the people of the world— using every kind of media available—that contrary to what they believe, scientists as well as philosophers, political leaders and lay workers have discovered that war is NOT an inescapable human burden, not something built into our genes.
 So right away we would generate a new way for people to think about the use of violence, including the violence of war.
 They begin to see it as something from which we might actually escape.

 Second, an ending-war campaign tells our children that we no longer accept or tolerate killing for any reason, no matter how serious the problem may seem to be.
 As a campaign to end war works and struggles, we'll instill in children our realistic vision of a very different kind of world and future, one without the violence of war, and with the potential to reduce all kinds of violence.